eggheadgames/android-in-app-payments/README.md

 `String sku` - a subscription ID
-`int requestCode` - a unique request code to be used to deliver result through `onActivityResult` `BillingServiceListener.onSubscriptionPurchased()` will notify application about successful operation result
+`int requestCode` - a unique request code to be used to deliver result through `onActivityResult` `SubscriptionServiceListener.onSubscriptionPurchased()` will notify application about successful operation result

 Use the following method to remove subscription